wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.1.0.5 =
+* New block ads by referrer feature.
+Reduce UI memory usage for people with lots of tags.
+Fix randomad override tag.

 = 1.1.0.4 =
 * First ad can now be started at or after a paragraph or character position.
 Position override tags.
 Separate old post restriction for widget ads.
 Template ad examples in the 'Test ads' section.
 Warning message improvements.
 Other fixes.